 Cost-Effective Solution Provides In-Building Coverage for Public Safety Bands +4G LTE Cell Frequencies

-The Guardian3 QR public safety band and the Force5 2.0 4G LTE cell phone signal-boosting systems can be installed side by side for optimal communication and potentially life-saving outcomes.
-Designed and manufactured by SureCall, the two systems are ideal for large buildings.
+The public safety signal boosters and cell phone signal boosters can be installed side by side for optimal communication and potentially life-saving outcomes.
+The two types of systems are ideal for large buildings.
 The public safety signal booster system provides coverage for public safety bands to boost indoor in-building coverage to first responder 2-way radios operating on public safety bands including the new FirstNet network frequencies.
 The cell phone signal booster provides coverage for all consumer cellular devices such as smartphones operating on all major North American cell carrier networks.
 This dual signal booster system simultaneously improves emergency responder radio and consumer cell phone network communication in structures with weak signals.

 Installed simultaneously, the systems can be leveraged to enhance communication among first responders and the public, respectively.
 Both the Guardian3 QR and the Force 5 amplifier systems must use their own antennas and cables.
 However, while they cannot share cables and antennas, cost effectiveness results from ability to run the cables side by side in pathways that would make it easier to install the two systems together.
 SignalBooster.com is now installing both systems side by side for the most comprehensive results.